 Tactical Pens are Legal in Texas

 Thanks to the statute I referenced above tactical pens or pen knives are perfectly legal in Texas.
-A tactical pen is actually a wonderful every day carry self defense tool because you’re likely to have it with you when you need it.
+A tactical pen is actually a wonderful every day carry self-defense tool because you’re likely to have it with you when you need it.
 Remember, any weapon is only effective if it’s on you.
 A tactical pen is also a pen you’re more likely to have it on your person when you need it.
 Here’s a coupon for a great multi-use tool tactical pen that you can use.
 It’s free but you have to pay for shipping.
 Click here to see why these are such great weapons.

-Batons are Illegal in Texas
+Kubatons are Illegal in Texas

 Sec.
 46.02.
 UNLAWFUL CARRYING WEAPONS. (a) A person commits an offense if the person: